Jose-Edu/Hunger-games-gui/README.md

 # Hunger games gui
- HG simulator GUI in Python!
+An HG simulator with GUI in Python!
+(wip)